-The green bank model of public-private partnerships depicts public funds being leveraged more and more over time - for example, achieving a high leverage ratio for every \$1 of public funds invested by the Green Bank attracting \$10 of private capital investment (see Figure 3).
-The Green Bank also seeks to recover the \$1 of investment it makes over time through its financing programs, including its cost of capital.
+The high level, long term Green Bank financial market transformation objective - to rely increasingly on private capital to deploy increasing amounts of clean energy resources, increase jobs, and reduce greenhouse gas emissions - can be graphically represented in the following figure.
+This graphic also presents the green bank model of public-private partnerships which envisions public funds being leveraged more and more over time - for example, achieving a high leverage ratio for every \$1 of public funds invested by the Green Bank attracting \$10 of private capital investment.
+The Green Bank will also seek to recover the \$1 of investment it makes over time through its financing offerings, including its cost of capital.